CreeperLin/modnas/README.md

   mixed_op:
     type: DefaultMixedOpConstructor
     args:
-      # mixed operator and primitives
+      # mixed operator and candidates
 ```

-Now we have a supernet on top of the base model where the original convolution operators are replaced with specified mixed operators and primitives.
+Now we have a supernet on top of the base model where the original convolution operators are replaced with specified mixed operators and candidates.
 A search routine can then be set up by matching the search space with selected Optimizer and Estimators.

 ## Citation